A Bootstrap 5 plugin to create input spinner elements for number input, by shaack.com engineering. Zero dependencies other than Bootstrap 5.

 Provide the template as configuration parameter:

-$(element).inputSpinner({template: '<div class...'})
+new InputSpinner(element, {template: '<div class...'})

-To Remove the InputSpinner and show the original input element, use
+To remove the InputSpinner and show the original input element, use

 If you find bugs or have suggestions, you may write an issue.